poteat/hkt-toolbelt/prompts/refactor-kind.md

   f(x: Type._$cast<this[Kind._], boolean>): And_T<typeof x>;
 }
 ```

-So the steps can be summarized as:

-1. Change all classes to interfaces
-2. Rename the current class to '\_T'
-3. Provide a new class without the \_T that has no generic parameter.

 With all that in mind, I would like the following utility to be refactored: